M4XPRD/frontend-project-lvl2/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/fb5424cb2db36a0fee0b/test_coverage)](https://codeclimate.com/github/M4XPRD/frontend-project-lvl2/test_coverage)

 ## Description:
-This is the utilite, which shows the difference between two files.
+This is the utility, which shows the difference between two files.
 The output can be shown with different formats.
 <br></br>
 **List of supported extensions:**